This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Manage or prevent esophagitis:

 - Limit or do not eat foods that can lead to esophagitis.
 Foods such as oranges and salsa can irritate your esophagus.
 Caffeine and chocolate can cause acid reflux.
 High-fat and fried foods make your stomach digest food more slowly.
 This increases the amount of stomach acid your esophagus is exposed to.
+Eat small meals, and drink water with your meals.
+Soft foods such as yogurt and applesauce may help soothe your throat.
+Do not eat for at least 3 hours before you go to bed.

 - Prevent acid reflux.
 Do not bend over unless it is necessary.
 Acid may back up into your esophagus when you bend over.
 If possible, keep the head of your bed elevated while you sleep.
 This will help keep acid from backing up.
 Manage stress.
 Stress can make your symptoms worse or cause stomach acid to back up.